Charles1625/crop-production-ontology/Schema/Readme.md

 in the list following a `oneOf` keyword for this property.

 ### Relationships
-An aggregation becomes a `property` of `type` `array` of the aggregating `object` with the plural of the name of the aggregated objects, or where appropriate their role, as does a zero-to-many association.
+An aggregation, or a zero-to-many association becomes a `property` of `type` `array` of the aggregating `object` with the plural of the name of the aggregated objects, or where appropriate their role.

 The only exceptions are:
 - where a class is a child of more than one parent.
 For these, one of the `properties` has